arunavanag591/odor_tracker/README.md

-# odor_tracker
-This repository contains the ROS setup for the odor tracker experiment
+This package contains the master handler for all the sensors in the Plume Tracking Experiment